User reviews for popular corporate travel management tools

 Where criticism tends to appear

-Negative reviews tend to focus less on missing features and more on:
+Negative reviews often focus less on missing functionality and more on how systems are configured and supported.
+They focus on:

 • Complex interfaces for infrequent travellers